 Here’s a quintessential memory from 1982 for you: me age six riding in the passenger seat of Uncle Ed’s baby blue Ford Ranchero with Dad at the extra padded, black, nylon wrapped wheel.
 Windows down, chewing Gatorade gum, while listening to Queen on the Eight Track.
 I might be making that part up about the steering wheel.
 It too, may have been baby blue.

 But I do remember that my Dad and me, share more than the curly locks of our youth.
 We have something stirring inside us that wants to live.
 Really live.
 Something that makes us do downright crazy things sometimes.
 We dream BIG dreams and like to talk about them.
 We want to dance and sing even when we’re no good because it feels like it’s the right thing to do.
 We must drive fast and turn up the radio because it sets something free inside us.

-You can’t even imagine the breadth of crap that makes up my Dad’s life growing up and even most days since.
-I hope he’ll share it here sometime.
+Some of his stories aren’t so good.
+You can’t even imagine the breadth of crap that makes up my Dad’s life growing up and some days since.
 He spent a lot of years running from his story.
 One time that meant running from me, from our family.
 That broke my heart.
 A curly girl with a broken heart is a sad thing.